ghosteater1311/CPA_Tracker/README.md

 <!-- LICENSE -->
 ## 📜 License
-Distributed under the GPL-3.0 license.
+Distributed under the CCAC-SA 4.0 license.
 See `LICENSE.txt` for more information.

 <!-- CONTACT -->